Index

 Suggested readings:

-In 2013, Eugene Fama, Bob Shiller and Lars Hansen jointly received the Novel Prize in economics for their economic analysis of asset prices but, ironically, Fama and Shiller represent a interesting and controversial case for the subject.
+In 2013, Eugene Fama, Bob Shiller and Lars Hansen jointly received the Nobel Prize in economics for their economic analysis of asset prices but, ironically, Fama and Shiller represent an interesting and controversial case for the subject.

-Eugene Fama is most often considered as the father of the Efficient Market Hypotesis (EFH) which supports the Capital Asset Pricing Model (CAPM), which states that stock's returns over time should be commensurate with its riskiness in relation to the overall market.
+Eugene Fama is most often considered as the father of the Efficient Market Hypothesis (EMH) which supports the Capital Asset Pricing Model (CAPM), which states that a stock's returns over time should be commensurate with its riskiness in relation to the overall market.

-Where is the risk-free rate, (Beta) the sensitivity of the asset to market, the risk-premium (the extra return investors demand for picking risky assets over the risk-free).
+Where is the risk-free rate, (Beta) the sensitivity of the asset to the market, and the risk-premium (the extra return investors demand for picking risky assets over the risk-free).

 Moreover, Fama argued that any test of EMH is actually testing two things at once:

-Regarding Fama's theories, Shiller opinion was something like...
+Regarding Fama's theories, Shiller's opinion was something like...

 In particular, Shiller’s empirical result is that stock prices move way more than the dividends.

-In the following yeats, empirical data gave credit to Shiller's critic.
+In the following years, empirical data gave credit to Shiller's critic.

 But what does the CAPM actually say?